 - iPad Pro (1st and 2nd Generation 12.9 inches): The 12.9-inch version of the iPad Pro 1st and 2nd Generation devices feature an A9X bionic and A10X Fusion chip respectively.
 The 1st Generation supports up to 256GB with an 8MP wide rear camera while the 2nd Generation supports up to 512GB with a 12MP wide rear camera.
 Both use Touch ID for security.

-- iPad Air (1st, 2, and 3rd Generation): These 3 iPad Air versions use very different chips and processors.
-The 1st Generation features an A7 chip with M7 coprocessor, the iPad Air 2 features an A8X chip with M8 coprocessor, while the 3rd Generation features a more recent A12 Bionic chip with M12 coprocessor.
+- iPad Air (1st, 2, 3rd, and 4th Generation): These 4 iPad Air versions use very different chips and processors.
+The 1st Generation features an A7 chip with an M7 coprocessor, the iPad Air 2 features an A8X chip with an M8 coprocessor, while the 3rd Generation features a more recent A12 Bionic chip with an M12 coprocessor, and the new iPad Air 4th generation runs on Apple’s A14 Bionic chipset.
 The rear camera for the 1st Generation is 5MP wide, while the iPad Air 2 and 3rd Generation both feature 8MP wide cameras.
 A security authentication feature is absent in the 1st Generation but the other models use Touch ID.
 256GB is supported in the 3rd Generation while the other supports a max of 128GB.

 - iPad Pro (10.5 and 9.7 inches): The 10.5-inch iPad Pro uses an A10X fusion chip and supports up to 512GB while the 9.7-inch version uses an A9X chip and supports up to 256GB.
 Both have a 12MP wide rear camera and use Face ID for security.